moellere/kubernetes-opnsense-controller/README.md

 if you want to specify a regex ending (`$`), you must escape it in yaml as 2 `$` (ie: `#allowedHostRegex: "/.example.com$$/"`).

-`kpc` stores it's stateful data in the cluster as a ConfigMap (kube-system.kubernetes-pfsense-controller-store by default).
+`kpc` stores it's stateful data in the cluster as a ConfigMap (kube-system.kubernetes-opnsense-controller-store by default).
 You can review the data there to gain understanding into what the controller is managing.

 You may need/want to bump up the `webConfigurator` setting for `Max Processes` to ensure enough simultaneous connections